Nagamany

 and multi-effect flash distillation require electrical energy

-derived from nonrenewable sources, the cost of which has increased
+derived from nonrenewable sources, the cost of which has

-low grade heat sources at around 50° C. The present invention is a
+run solely on low grade heat sources at around 50° C. The

-modification to that process, whereby it can run around the clock,
+present invention is a modification to that process, whereby it

-using a thermal energy storage (TES) system that enables waste
+can run around the clock, using a thermal energy storage (TES)

-heat sources and renewable energy sources to be used to drive the
+sources to be used to drive the process with minimum reliance on

-energy demand over time, is a continuous heat source, and has a
+continuous heat source, and has a lower specific energy for

-lower specific energy for desalination.
-The present invention,
+desalination.
+The present invention, unlike the process

-unlike the process mentioned above, enables solar collectors and
+mentioned above, enables solar collectors and photovoltaic

-low grade waste heat from any available source.
+grade waste heat from any available source.

-BRIEF SUMMARY OF THE INVENTION
+SUMMARY OF THE INVENTION

 A preferred embodiment of the present invention is described